galaunay/pyDSA_gui/README.md

 </div>

-# pyDSA_gui: Graphical interface for drop shape analysis.

-pyDSA_gui is a graphical interface for [pyDSA](https://framagit.org/gabylaunay/pyDSA_core), a drop shape analyzer.
+# Drop shape analysis software with graphical interface.

+PyDSA is a software for drop shape analysis.
+It allows to measure the properties of droplets in contact with solids (contact angle, droplet volume, evaporation rate, displacement velocity, ...)
+PyDSA is developed in Python and use Qt5 for it graphical interface.

 ## Installation<a name="installation"></a>

 ``pip install pyDSA_gui``

-To update pyDSA_gui, use:
+To update PyDSA, use:

 ``pip install -U pyDSA_gui``

 ## Usage

-Just fire up the GUI from the terminal (or anaconda console) with:
+Just start PyDSA from the terminal (or anaconda console) with:

 ``pyDSA``

-## Mandatory screenshots
+## Screenshots

+Image scaling and pre-processing:
 <img src="doc/screenshot1.png" alt="Import" width="300"/>

+Droplet edge detection:
 <img src="doc/screenshot2.png" alt="Import" width="300"/>

+Droplet edge fitting:
 <img src="doc/screenshot3.png" alt="Import" width="300"/>

+Droplets properties evolution after full analysis:
 <img src="doc/screenshot4.png" alt="Import" width="300"/>

 ## Documentation

-pyDSA_gui is designed to be simple and straightforward to use.
+PyDSA is designed to be simple and straightforward to use.
-If you don't understand the effect of an option, please refers to the inline documentation of [pyDSA](https://framagit.org/gabylaunay/pyDSA_core), where all the features are documented in details.
+If you don't understand the effect of an option, please refers to the inline documentation of [pyDSA_core](https://framagit.org/gabylaunay/pyDSA_core), where all the features are documented in details.

 ## Citing this software

-If PyDSA_core have been usefull for you, please consider citing it:
+If PyDSA have been usefull for you, please consider citing it:
 ```
-Launay G. PyDSA_core: Drop shape analysis in Python, 2018-, https://framagit.org/gabylaunay/pyDSA_core [Online; accessed <today>].
+Launay G. PyDSA: Drop shape analysis in Python, 2018-, https://framagit.org/gabylaunay/pyDSA_core [Online; accessed <today>].
 ```

 bibtex entry: